doot0/cv/.github/README.md

 Tech: Vue.js, Node.js & SCSS, PHP, GitHub, Apache, Cypress, Jest

 Acted as stand-in for the lead frontend developer for first 4 weeks, then moved to the platform engineering team.
-During the first half of my time there I was responsible for cutting the amount of API requests for the platform by at least 25%, and reducing the size of the overall frontend payload by at least 5%.
+Reduced the amount of API requests for the platform by at least 25%, and reduced the size of the overall frontend payload by at least 5%.

 ---